 - 1. Establish guidelines for developing voluntary water use reduction in Critical Water Planning Areas. - 2.
 Identify and compile principles, practices, and technologies to assist all water users in conserving water. - 3.
 Identify and compile principles, practices, and technologies to encourage groundwater recharge. - 4.
-Develop a statewide program to promote voluntary reduction of water loss. - 5.
-Establish a voluntary statewide conservation program for all users.
+Develop a statewide program to promote voluntary reduction of water loss.

-- 6. Develop educational programs for households, industry, and other water users. - 7.
+- 5. Establish a voluntary statewide conservation program for all users. - 6.
+Develop educational programs for households, industry, and other water users. - 7.
 Facilitate Governor's Water Conservation and Efficiency Award Program (currently facilitated through the Governor's Awards for Environmental Excellence). - 8.
 Establish voluntary water use reduction goals for all users.

-In 2022, DEP continued the process of reviewing and updating the State Water Plan in accordance with the Water Resources Planning Act (Act 220 of 2002, P.L.
+In 2023, DEP finalized updates to the State Water Plan in accordance with the Water Resources Planning Act (Act 220 of 2002, P.L.
 1776, No. 220, 27 Pa.C.S. §§ 3101 et. seq.).
-The update used the eight Water Conservation and Efficiency Program goals as benchmarks to craft revisions adhering to the objectives, policies, and purposes of the Water Resources Planning Act.
-Revisions will address regional and statewide priorities; filling gaps from the previous plan and examining emerging issues.
-The Great Lakes Water Resources Committee, consisting of members from government, non-governmental organizations, and private industry are conducting meetings to review and update the Great Lakes Basin sections of the plan (Lake Erie and Lake Ontario-Genesee River Basins).
-The update to the Plan is scheduled for early 2023.
+The update implements the eight Water Conservation and Efficiency Program goals through recommending objectives, policies, and purposes of the Water Resources Planning Act.
+Revisions address regional and statewide priorities by filling gaps from the previous plan and examining emerging issues.
+The Great Lakes Water Resources Committee, consisting of members from government, non-governmental organizations, and private industry, will continue with future meetings to provide input on the Great Lakes Basin sections of the plan (Lake Erie and Lake Ontario-Genesee River Basins) and maintain organizational structure for when Pennsylvania undertakes the next update.

-In 2022, DEP continued a partnership with Pennsylvania Sea Grant and Pennsylvania State University to update the Pennsylvania Lake Erie Water and Land Technical Resources website (WALTeR).
+In 2023, DEP continued a partnership with Pennsylvania Sea Grant and Pennsylvania State University to update the Pennsylvania Lake Erie Water and Land Technical Resources website (WALTeR).
 This website provides a portal to DEP partner agencies and organizations that focus on land and water issues in the Pennsylvania Lake Erie Basin.
 WALTeR provides access to pertinent spatial data, water conservation and efficiency information, materials, and outreach programs.
 It can be accessed at https://pawalter.psu.edu/.

-In 2022, Pennsylvania continued participating in the U.S. Environmental Protection Agency's (EPA) collaboration under the National Water Reuse Action Plan (WRAP).
+In 2023, Pennsylvania continued participating in the U.S. Environmental Protection Agency's (EPA) collaboration under the National Water Reuse Action Plan (WRAP).
 Pennsylvania contributed information on projects, regulations, guidance, and policies within the state regarding potable, onsite non-potable, and other end-use applications.